 Is it worth it?
 It’s a nice view but it is skippable if you just want to move on to the more popular sites.

 Kings Canyon Scenic Byway

 The Kings Canyon Scenic Byway is Highway 180.
-It is 50 miles long, starting at the Hume Lake Ranger District (located east of Kings Canyon, outside of the park) to Cedar Grove.
+It is 50 miles long, starting at the Hume Lake Ranger District (located west of Kings Canyon, outside of the park) to Cedar Grove.

 The drive from Grant Grove to Zumwalt Meadows on this road is 30 miles long and takes between 45 minutes and an hour.
 It is a beautiful drive, but don’t expect the wide, awe-inspiring panoramas you would see at Yosemite or Yellowstone.
 The road winds along the mountains, descending down into Kings Canyon.
 There are several spots for photos at the scenic overlooks.

 PRO TRAVEL TIP #1: This is a very, very windy road.
 If you suffer from motion sickness, make sure you take your Dramamine or anti-nausea medication before starting this drive.

 PRO TRAVEL TIP #2: The Kings Canyon Scenic Byway is only open from mid-May through mid-October.